 On the far side of Bettys Bay is the Harold Porter Botanical Gardens, one of the ten Botanical Gardens in South Africa under the management of the South African National Biodiversity Institute (SANBI).

 The gardens are situated between the towering Kogelberg Mountains and the ocean.
-The cultivated section of the garden showcases the biodiversity of the coastal and montane fynbos in the area and holds a number of endangered plant species.
+The cultivated section of the garden showcases the biodiversity of the coastal and montane fynbos in the area and holds a number of endangered native plant species.

 At the entrance to the garden, an artificial pond system covered in water lilies provides a home for Cape river frogs and a host of dragonflies.
 Additionally, there is a large section of naturally growing fynbos that visitors can hike through in the mountains.